edgeless-project/edgeless/README.md

 * `edgeless_function`: Crate defining the interfaces for the tier1 guests
     * Tier1 Guests: Rust Functions compiled to WASM
     * Interface to the functions relies on the WASM component model.

+Fianlly, `examples` contains example guests and `edgeless_conf` contains reference configurations for the services.

+## License

+The Repository is licensed under the MIT License.
+Please refer to [LICENSE-MIT.txt](LICENSE-MIT.txt) and [CONTRIBUTORS.txt](CONTRIBUTORS.txt).